You may be wanting to avoid imported honey brands for a number of reasons.

 We have compiled a list of imported honey brands and products sold in the country.
 We also include brief details on the companies behind them and in which stores these imported brands are sold.
 The objective is to keep you and your family aware when out shopping.

 Importantly, in no way do we imply that any of the brands listed on this page are guilty of fake honey, adulterated honey, mixing honey with sugar syrup, honey laundering, AFB, and any other disparaging accusation.
+We cannot imply that this is a list of list of ‘fake honey brands South Africa.’
 All information presented on this page is found in the public domain and, in most cases, is taken directly from the website and/or packaging of the imported honey brand itself.
 We have simply compiled this information for the convenience of our readers.

 Here’s the quick list:

 Keep reading for more details on each.

 List of Imported Honey & Brands Sold in South Africa (2021):